-Q: What is the best value compact hunting binoculars?
+Q: What are the best value compact hunting binoculars?

-Q: What is the best hunting binoculars for buck hunting, elk hunting or for other big game?
+Q: What are the best hunting binoculars for buck hunting, elk hunting or for other big game?

 A: The Bushnell Green Roof Trophy Binoculars are a great 10x magnification option, especially for hunters on a budget.